Why should I sign in?

 - How do I read reviews of an item?

 Search for the book you need.
 If there is more than one edition and/or an electronic copy of the book, LibrarySearch will group these together into one result.
-Click on the View n versions on the right of the title to see all editions.
-Locate the edition you need, then choose Find & Request to find out where it is located, the classmark and if it is available to borrow.
+Click on View multiple versions to see all editions.
+Locate the edition you need, then choose Find & Request to find out where it is located, the classmark and whether it is available to borrow.